 Start with the Bible and the Catechism

-- I also regularly use the RSV I received as a young Methodist (I was 8), the RSV Catholic Edition, the RSV Second Catholic Edition, the RSV Study Bible (notes by Scott Hahn and Curtis Mitch), the Navarre Commentary Bible (so far I only have Acts), and sometimes the Tanakh (Jewish Bible) to compare texts.
-I also have many versions downloaded to use in my 4 Bible study software programs.
-(See the Bible study page for links.
-I’ll add Bible links soon.)
+- New American Bible: This is the one authorized for the Liturgy in the U.S. You can also use other translations.
+I used to use my NAB, St. Joseph Personal Edition Bible because it’s small enough to carry around easily.
+But now I’m home most of the time, no need for a small Bible, and my eyesight has gotten really troublesome, so I use digital Bibles more than printed ones.
+I also regularly use the RSV I received as a young Methodist (I was 8), the RSV Catholic Edition, the RSV Second Catholic Edition, the RSV Study Bible (notes by Scott Hahn and Curtis Mitch), the Navarre Commentary Bible (so far I only have Acts), and sometimes the Tanakh (Jewish Bible) to compare texts, not to mention many digital versions.
+Sites like BibleGateway allow you to use many Bibles online.
+Very handy.

-- The old Baltimore Catechismis still useful for its question and answer approach to the faith.
+- The old Baltimore Catechism is still useful for its question and answer approach to the faith.
 People who were catechized this way still remember and know their faith, whether they live it or not.
 Order from booksellers and/or download in PDF format for free.
 Below are just a few of the many links I found during a quick web search:

 - Project Gutenberg’s Baltimore Catechism No. 4 (of 4)